Vietnam.vn - Nền tảng quảng bá Việt Nam

 While low-income workers still find job opportunities relatively easily, experts and senior managers are facing fierce competition.

 Workers wait to find jobs at a job fair in Uniondale, New York (USA).
-(Photo: Reuters/VNA)
+(Photo: Reuters/TTXVN)

 Workers wait to find jobs at a job fair in Uniondale, New York (USA).
-(Photo: Reuters/VNA)
+(Photo: Reuters/TTXVN)

-The US job market, judging by economic data, appears to be holding up.
+The US jobs market, judging by economic data, appears to be holding up.

 However, hidden beneath that stable exterior is a bleak reality for “office workers,” especially in the technology sector.

-The story of Jon Bach, a 13-year veteran of eBay, is a vivid illustration of the recession that is quietly sweeping the tech job market.
+The story of Jon Bach, a 13-year veteran of eBay, is a vivid illustration of the "storm" of recession that is quietly sweeping the tech job market.

-After being laid off earlier this year, confident that with 30 years of experience in the industry and record-low unemployment, he thought finding a new job would be easy.
+After being laid off earlier this year, confident that with 30 years of experience in the industry and record-low unemployment, he figured finding a new job would be easy.
 But the reality was much harsher.
-More than 130 applications, dozens of rejection calls, and not a single offer—Bach found himself in a spiral of uncertainty, questioning his worth in the midst of a job downturn.
+More than 130 applications, dozens of rejection calls, and not a single offer—Bach was thrown into a spiral of uncertainty, questioning his self-worth in the midst of a job recession.

 Bach’s story is not an isolated case.
-It reflects a worrying trend: the sharp stratification of the job market.
+It reflects a worrying trend: a sharp stratification in the job market.
 While low-income workers still find jobs relatively easily, professionals and senior managers, with salaries in the six figures or more, are facing fierce competition and scarce opportunities.

 In other words, a "white-collar recession" is quietly taking place, casting a shadow over the technology job market.

-Data from LinkedIn, a social networking platform focused on business and jobs, paints a picture of the downturn.
-Hiring in the tech sector has dropped sharply in recent months, with job openings in IT down 27%, quality assurance down 32%, and product management down 23%.
+Data from LinkedIn, a social networking platform focused on business and jobs, paints a picture of this downturn.
+Accordingly, the rate of recruitment in the technology sector has dropped sharply in recent times.
+Specifically, the information technology sector recorded a decrease of 27%, the quality assurance sector decreased by 32%, and the product management sector decreased by 23%.

-Notably, even the engineering sector, which is considered a “steel shield” against economic fluctuations, was not immune to this trend with a significant decline of 26%.
-The stark contrast with the post-pandemic period, when technology “giants” continued to expand and hunt for talent, further shows the severity of the current situation.
+Notably, even the engineering sector, which is considered a “steel shield” against economic fluctuations, is not immune to this trend with a significant decline of 26%.
+The stark contrast with the post-pandemic period, when technology “giants” continuously expanded their scale and hunted for talent, further shows the severity of the current situation.

 Another reason tech companies are slowing hiring is that their current employees are less likely to move jobs, instead seeking stability.
 Data from Visier, a human resources software provider, shows that voluntary turnover at tech companies is less than 20% this year, down from nearly 27% in 2022.